JayTheDonkey/rpg.java/README.md

 rpg.java
 ========

-A text based RPG written in Java
+A text based RPG written in Java by Jackson Anderson and Gabriel Damon